JakeWarren2414/dolphins2/index.md

 - We plan to add functioning api that will let you login in and see your calender

 ## CPT Rubic
-- We intend to follow
+- We intend to follow all rules from the CPT rubric

 ## Beginning
 - Start off your fitness journey by clicking on the BMI part of the taskbar